 GoWISE USA 3.7 Quart Programmable

-The GoWISE USA 3.7 Quart Programmable's streamlined fry basket sheds grime and gunk, making it the easiest to clean of the bunch.
-That alone is reason to choose this model and it backs that up with above-average cooking performance and an easily understandable interface.
-Plus, you get all that for an impressively low price.
+The GoWISE USA 3.7 Quart Programmable's streamlined fry basket sheds gunk and grime, making it the easiest to clean of the bunch.
+We think that alone is reason to choose this model, but its above-average cooking performance and an straightforward interface doesn't hurt.
+Plus, all that comes at an impressively low price.

 Read review: GoWISE USA 3.7 Quart Programmable